Supporting Communities

 Place-based exchange

 We have actively contributed to a collaborative forum on place-based activity, the Place-Based Exchange, which includes partners from Corra, Inspiring Scotland, SURF and the National Lottery Communities Fund.
-A recent output from this collaboration is this report on ‘Working Better Together in Place’ which combines the learning from the partners’ place-based programmes over the past 2 or 3 years.
+An output from this collaboration is this report on ‘Working Better Together in Place’ which combines the learning from the partners’ place-based programmes over 2-3 years.

 You can see information about previous years’ programmes here.